 Make sure to check testimonials and reviews, and before and after pictures.
 You should not forget to get a strand test first.

-Once you are ready, you can visit Brazilian keratin salon Bethesda because they also offer other straightening treatments.
+Once you are ready, you can visit Brazilian keratin salon Potomac because they also offer other straightening treatments.